Coarse Information Design: Model

 The first two terms are constants.
 Hence, the original problem can be rewritten as:

-The objective function (\ref{auxiliaryprogram}) represents the ``signed weighted'' area under the integral distribution function, where the signed weights are given by the curvature of the value function, $u''$.
+The objective function (\ref{auxiliaryprogram}) represents the ``signed weighted'' area under the integral distribution function, where the signed weights are given by the \emph{curvature} of the value function, $u''$.
 Intuitively, the level of an integral distribution $I_G$ measures how informative the corresponding information structure is locally.
-A higher $I_G$ is closer to the full information case $I_F$.
-Hence, it yields a higher payoff if providing local information is very rewarding, namely, associated with higher positive $u''$.
-Similarly, a lower $I_G$ is closer to the null information case $I_{F_0}$, and is more preferable to the designer if $u''$ is negative.
-Obviously, if $u$ is convex within some region, a locally upward shift of $I_G$ increases the designer's expected payoff, provided that such shift does not exceed $I_F$.
+A higher $I_G$ is closer to the full-information integral distribution $I_F$.
+It yields a higher payoff when providing local information is very rewarding---i.e., when associated with higher positive $u''$.
+Similarly, a lower $I_G$ is closer to the null-information integral distribution $I_{F_0}$, and is more preferable to the designer if $u''$ is negative.
+Obviously, if $u$ is convex within some region, a locally upward shift of $I_G$ increases the designer's expected payoff, provided that such a shift does not exceed $I_F$.
 Moreover, a clockwise rotation of a certain segment of $I_G$ at the point when $u$ switches from convex to concave is beneficial, provided that $I_G$ remains in the ICPL class.